October is Sensory Processing Disorder Awareness Month. Is understanding SPD the key to helping someone experiencing a meltdown or shutdown?

 Pinpointing the triggers is the key to prevention.

 Strategies to help at this stage include getting away from a busy, noisy environment and changing the physical environment.
 Changing lighting, noise, temperature (either of the room or the person, so opening a window or taking off a coat), turning music down or putting on ear defenders, dimming lights or putting on sunglasses, for example.
 Movement often helps to realign the senses, so suggest walking around or away, jumping, dancing, spinning or running.
 A tight hug can help some but make it worse for others.
 Every person has their unique reaction and requirements.

 Once someone is in meltdown or shutdown, it is too late to interact with them.
 They have lost the ability to regulate themselves and are not in a position to negotiate, rationalize, learn or discuss.
 They are in crisis.
 They lose the ability to cognitively process.
 They are just feeling and reacting.
-Their world is an explosion of chaos, their sensory processing disorder will be misfiring on all levels, and it will feel like everything is spinning out of control.
+Their world is an explosion of chaos, their sensory processing will be misfiring on all levels, and it will feel like everything is spinning out of control.
 This feeling creates all-consuming anxiety.